FaeInterestingWorld/.github/profile/README.md

 ## Limitations

 This initiative does not focus on aligning current LLMs or non-independent AGIs in the near future.
 It does makes an opinion on how I-AGIs might do so.

+Only 3-8 years has been spent thinking about Friendly Independent AGIs and with the limitation of 20 Watts only a fraction of the possibility space has been explored.
+There are likely many edge cases that have not been fully considered.

+It is also likely that FAEs will have a more elegant solution to many of the proposed actions.

 ## Expectations